AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/agent-management.md

 Admins can create teams of agents to facilitate ease of routing to specific groups of sales agents.

+>[!AVAILABILITY]
+>
+>Access to Teams requires a Dynamic Chat Prime subscription.
+Please contact the Adobe Account Team (your Account Manager) for details.

    ![](assets/agent-management-3.png)

 ### Create a Team {#create-a-team}